aaryankumar19/internet-login-page/readme.md

-# LPU Auto Login Extension for Captive Portal
+# Auto Login Extension for LPU'S Internet Captive Portal

 A small Chrome extension made specifically for LPU's 24Online login portal.
 It auto-fills your ID and password and logs you in with a double-click.
 - 🎭 Includes a **"Nazi-style" theme** — just for fun, not intended to offend or promote any ideology.